Audace/audace.github.io/_posts/2019-03-15-Engineer-Motivations.md

 drag.
 People need to invest a ton in onboarding them or pulling them along.
 They don't push themselves - or - if they do, they don't have the tools or drive to do it effectively.
 They spin their wheels.

-**Good engineers compound themselves to a point**.
+**Good engineers compound themselves up to a point**.
 Prior to that point, their motivation compels them to become better.
 Prior to that point, they are high performers.
 After that point, their output decreases and they have a high likelihood to churn.
 That point is where the companies' priorities have changed and are no longer able to align with the engineer's values
 (e.g. most important problems no longer "hard" in academic sense).

 **Great engineers compound themselves indefinitely**.
-What separates good vs. great engineers is (a) strong intrinsic motivation that is (b) driven by wanting to provide value and improve.
+What separates good vs. great engineers is (a) a strong intrinsic motivation that is (b) driven by wanting to provide value and improve.
 This takes form in aggressive ownership, personal development (reading, talks, etc), and wanting to understand the why.
 These are the engineers that stick through pivots, through rough patches, and are a pillar of sorts for an organization.